 Working with leading cannabinoid scientists around the world, GW has continued to explore the potential of a range of novel cannabinoid molecules in a number of distinct therapeutic areas including epilepsy, glioma, and schizophrenia.

 GW’s lead product candidate is Epidiolex®, is a liquid formulation of pure cannabidiol (CBD) for severe early-onset, drug-resistant epilepsy syndromes.
 Epidiolex is the result of extensive pre-clinical research of CBD in epilepsy which dates back to 2007 and which has reported significant anti-epileptiform and anticonvulsant activity using a variety of in vitro and in vivo models.
 In 2013, GW commenced an orphan clinical program in pediatric epilepsy with initial focus on two rare and particularly difficult to treat forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome (LGS), both of which have been granted orphan drug designation by the U.S. FDA.
 In addition, we have been granted Fast Track designation for Dravet syndrome by the FDA.
-GW has since commenced Phase 3 development of Epidiolex in a third pediatric orphan indication, Tuberous Sclerosis Complex (TSC) and expects to commence a Phase 3 trial in Infantile Spasms (IS).
+GW has since commenced Phase 3 development of Epidiolex in a third pediatric orphan indication, Tuberous Sclerosis Complex (TSC).

 In 2016, Phase 3 results of this pivotal program were released (see GW press releases: 14 March 2016, 27 June 2016 & 26 September 2016).
 GW’s focus is to bring novel, cannabinoid-based prescription medicines to patients in areas of serious unmet need and in which our medicines have the potential to make a real difference to their quality of life.
 Through the combination of rapid cost-effective product development that addresses these unmet needs, GW seeks to maximise the value of its product development opportunities and shareholder returns.